Itari10/employee-rest/README.md

  3. ADD EMPLOYEE [HTTP POST]
  4. UPDATE EMPLOYEE RECORD BY ID NUMBER [HTTP PUT]

+This set of functions are a proof of concept for this prototype; additional functionality could be added with time.
 The application is dockerized and runs on port 8090

 ⚠️ As the database used is in-memory, changes are not persistent across runs of the program.